k3jph/k3jph.github.io/service/maryland-defense-force.md

 entire curriculum was revised into a more involved process called "Initial Entry Training" (IET) and this ribbon was superseded with one for the new IET process.

+### <a id='SGAUSPDA' />State Guard Association of United States Professional Development Award

+The State Guard Association of United States Professional Development Award is awarded to active SGAUS members who complete certain training through the organization.
+The first award is for completing the SGAUS Officer Basic Course and the second is for completing the SGAUS Officer Advanced Course.
+Earned SGAUS awards are authorized for wear by MDDF members.